Want to engage with your kids and help them think deeper? These family conversation starters will ignite discussion and critical thinking.

 We spend far too much time asking kids what they want to be when they grow up, when really, we should ask them how they want to change the world.
 After all, we don’t always have to identify with a particular career path.
 In fact, many different careers point to similar intentions.

-Maybe we shouldn’t focus so much on careers as we should on our calling.
+We shouldn’t focus so much on careers as we should on our calling.
 What is your child driven to do?
-How does she see herself making a difference around her?
-By talking about the impact she can make, she’ll be less constrained by careers and more focused on the mark she can leave on the world.
+How does he see herself making a difference around him?
+By talking about the impact he can make, he’ll be less constrained by careers and more focused making the world a better place.

 2. “What are you excited about for today?”